geoffreylewis/treasure_island/README.md

 ## Acknowledgements

 In my ongoing quest to refresh my Python skills and stay sharp, I'm working my way through the Udemy course "100 Days of Code: The Complete Python Pro Bootcamp".
 Shout out to Dr. Angela Yu and Udemy.
+An additional shoutout for the artwork from TomekK at https://ascii.co.uk/art/treasure.